Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 -   **MLM score**: Another way to calculate the confidence score is by using the scores of the masked language modeling task.
 The MLM task is the task of predicting a token given its surrounding context, this score indicates how likely is that the predicted answer is a valid word in the language.
 ---

+8. **How is RoBERTa different from BERT transformer?**.⭐

+`Ans:`**RoBERTa (Robustly Optimized BERT Pretraining Approach) is a variation of the BERT** transformer that was developed by researchers at Facebook AI.
+RoBERTa is similar to BERT in that it is a transformer-based language model that is trained on a large corpus of text data, but there are several key differences between the two models:

+-   **Training data**: RoBERTa is trained on a much larger corpus of text data than BERT.
+RoBERTa uses a combination of the BooksCorpus and English Wikipedia dataset, which is over 1.5 times larger than

 📙 [Back to Top Section ](#interview-questions---data-scientist-positions--entry-mid--senior)